Maine Justice Foundation Leadership

 Board Members

-Judith A. Fletcher Woodbury, President
+Judith A. Fletcher Woodbury, Immediate Past President

 Jerrol A. Crouter, Treasurer